gcky/gcky.github.io/scrolljack.md

 ## Does it matter?

-You're probably thinking that my answer to this would be a solid **YES**, and we should just burn all the sites that scroll-jacks.
+You're probably thinking that my answer to this would be a solid **YES**, and we should just burn all the scroll-jacked sites.
 Well you would be partially correct.
 My actual answer to this is a boring "It depends".

 *It depends* because there are people who likes this sort of aesthetic and style.
 Looking through the comments on the aforementioned reddit thread, it is not hard to find people who like the watchOS page.
 On top of that, not every page is built for effectively delivering information or expects their readers to revisit the page.
 In these cases, the occasional surprise element may actually work in the site owner's favour.
 After all, this is not the first time Apple has done this, a few years back, virtually all flagship Apple product pages were scroll-jacked.
 (Only the Mac Pro page from that era survives to this day) I vividly remember my friends being extremely impressed with the the visual elements of those pages to the point where they have the desire to purchase the products.
 Clearly, the scroll-jackings didn't matter.